Human rights in Denmark: Section 67: Freedom of religion

+In its 2024 Freedom in the World report, Freedom House rated the country 4 out of 4 for religious freedom.

 Freedom of religion is regarded as a fundamental human right, as outlined in Article 18 of the Universal Declaration of Human Rights.
 In addition it is entrenched in Section 67 of the Danish Constitution, which provides that citizens are entitled to establish and join religious congregations or communities.
 However, it also specifies that a religious group may not present a threat to "good morals or the public order".

-With the current rise in religious extremism, government restrictions on religion are beginning to increase.
+With the rise in religious extremism, government restrictions on religion are beginning to increase.

-Examples include the Kingdom parliament's ban on wearing face veils, enacted in May 2018.
+Examples include the Kingdom parliament's ban on wearing full face veils, enacted in May 2018.
 This law is seen as problematic as it targets less than 0.1% of Denmark's population — Muslim women whose choose to wear the niqab or the burqa.

 In addition, a law introduced in 2019 requires a person to shake hands with officials at their naturalisation ceremony if they wish to take Danish citizenship.
 This has prompted human rights concerns in regard to freedom of religion as it is argued it targets Muslim and Jewish groups who demonstrate "lack of assimilation".
 The Danish Government, however, maintains that this law has been established solely to elevate a "social custom to a national value".